-There are, however, some significant problems with intensive insulin therapy:
+However, there are some significant problems with intensive insulin therapy.

 - Many patients experience significant weight gain from insulin administration, which may have adverse effects on blood pressure and cholesterol levels.
 It is important to manage heart disease risk factors that might develop as a result of insulin treatment.

 A diet plan that compensates for insulin administration and supplies healthy foods is extremely important.
 Pancreas transplantation may eventually be considered for patients who cannot control glucose levels without frequent episodes of severe hypoglycemia.

 The goal of intensive insulin therapy is to keep blood glucose levels as close to normal as possible, while avoiding episodes of hypoglycemia.